Board of directors, management committee, advisory board, or board committee: Where are you sitting?

 A Board of Trustees is very similar to a Board of Directors.
 You may likely see a Board of Trustees of organisations such as museums, universities, large government-owned public facilities (like botanic gardens and parklands), charities, and some financial services organisations.

-Investopedia gives us a very simple explanation: “… the board of trustees will be responsible for holding “in-trust” the funds, assets or property that belong to others with a fiduciary duty to protect them.”
+Investopedia gives us a very simple explanation for this type of board: “… the board of trustees will be responsible for holding “in-trust” the funds, assets or property that belong to others with a fiduciary duty to protect them.”

 This shows us how similar a Board of Trustees are to a Board of Directors, and you may find the two terms used interchangeably.

-Each state has its own Trustee legislation that defines the duties, responsibilities, rights, powers, and other requirements.
+Each state has its own Trustee legislation that defines the duties, responsibilities, rights, powers, and other requirements of Trustees.

 Management Committee / Board of Management